Hypnosurgery: History

 Mesmerism, also called animal magnetism, is the term given by Franz Mesmer for what he believed to be an invisible natural force in animals.
 He also believed that it could have physical effects such as healing.

 James Braid who is credited for pioneering hypnosurgery, first observed mesmerism while he was attending a public performance on magnetism by Charles Lafontaine.
 After attending two more shows he came to the conclusion that although there were observable physical effects, it was not caused by any magnetic interference.
 Braid then used self-experiment to prove his idea that mesmerism was achieved by vision and concentration of the subject.
+The citation here does not appear to support the sentence whatsoever, please consider this.

 It is claimed that hypnosis has been used in surgery for pain management, to control spasms in the alimentary canal, during rehabilitation, and as anaesthesia during an operation.

 The first alleged case of hypnosis as an anesthetic in surgery was when Jules Germain Cloquet (1790–1883), a French surgeon, operated on a woman's breast while she was purportedly under the influence of hypnosis.
 The operation was for the removal of a tumor.
 Over the course of his career, he claimed to have performed several successful surgeries using hypnosis as the only form of anesthesia.

 While stationed at the River Valley Road prisoner of war hospital in Singapore in 1945, with the supplies of chemical anesthetics severely restricted by the Japanese, Michael Woodruff and a medical/dental colleague from the Royal Netherlands Forces used hypnotism as the sole means of anesthesia for a wide range of dental and surgical procedures.